 I hope you’ll make these homemade butter cream eggs a part of your Easter celebration this year 🙂 And don’t forget to check out Finlandia!
 I just know you’re going to love their butter as much as I do.
 Pinky promise ♥

-If you try this recipe for Homemade Butter Cream Eggs, let me know what you think!
+If you try this recipe for Homemade Butter Cream Candy, let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day ♥

 Homemade Butter Cream Eggs